nestauk/ds-cookiecutter/docs/docs/quickstart.md

 -   Create a conda environment (with a name corresponding to the `repo_name` prompt) and install the project package in editable mode and its dependencies
 -   Configure and install Git pre-commit hooks

-!!! info "Look in [`.recipes/GithubCreation.md`](https://github.com/nestauk/ds-cookiecutter/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/.recipes/GithubCreation.md) for a quick method of creating and configuring a Github repo for this project."

-Now you're setup, you may wish to adapt the cookiecutter to fill your specific needs, e.g. by looking at other components in [`.recipes/`](https://github.com/nestauk/ds-cookiecutter/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/.recipes) ([see FAQ](../faq/#what-customisations-can-i-make-when-setting-up-the-cookiecutter-without-defeating-the-point-of-having-a-standard-project-template)).

 ## Collaborating on an existing project